The Black Box Testing Model explores a metaphoric reflection to identify

 Definition: Single Input is red, and the result does not show colors.

 Analysis: The nonexistence of color shows up in the outcome.
-It implies an entity among system resources, sometimes eliminating the red color.
+It implies an entity

 Observation:

-Multiple tests for other occasions can indicate different color context conditions.
-It implies that broad colors among system resources eliminate red.
+indicate different color context conditions.
+It implies that broad colors among system

 6.

-Definition: Single colors in multiple test occasions are used as Inputs, and the Output does not give any colors.
+used as inputs; the output does not give any colors.

 Analysis: When the outcome has no color, it implies an entity or entities among system resources eliminate Inputs.